tdM05/DrMario/docs/documentation.md

 **Parameters**:

 - $a0 - Color
-- $a1 - The top left pixel location in memory for that unit
+- $a1 - The top left pixel memory location in memory for that unit

 **Return Value**: